comp1010mq/comp1000_to_comp1010_transition_workshops/4 - arrays/arrays.md

 ## SCENARIO 6

 For the same scenario of the 100km run, find the fastest stretch of `N` kms where `N` can be any value between 1 and 100 (inclusive on both sides).

+## SCENARIO 7 (Advanced)

+Implement scenario 6 again, but this time only use a single loop in your solution (If you were already only using one loop, well done!)

 <!--
 better for arrays and functions